iraklisangeloudis/GovDecisions/README.md

-Here's the completed README.md file for your Flask web application:

 # Flask Web Application for Recent Decisions

 This repository contains a Python-based web application using Flask that displays the most recent decisions from an XML feed.
 Each decision is displayed with its subject and submission timestamp, and users can click to download the corresponding PDF.